-Prerequisite(s): MATH 230 or MATH 332\, An asterisk (\) designates a course which may be taken concurrently.
+Prerequisite(s): MATH 230 or MATH 332, An asterisk () designates

 Computational Algebraic Geometry

 Systems of polynomial equations and ideals in polynomial rings; solution sets of systems of equations and algebraic varieties in affine n-space; effective manipulation of ideals and varieties, algorithms for basic algebraic computations; Groebner bases; applications.
 Credit may not be granted for both MATH 431 and MATH 530.